 → In Whistler, a dog sledding business was caught putting down 56 of their dogs after the Winter Olympics when bookings started to decline and they couldn’t or didn’t want to feed them all.

-→ In Aspen, the Krabloonik dog-sledding operation has been both a tourism fixture but also at the forefront of many allegations.
-The owner at the time, Dan MacEachen, brutalized dogs, left them underfed and chained.
+→ In Aspen, the Krabloonik dog-sledding operation has been both a tourism fixture and also at the forefront of many allegations.
+The owner at the time, Dan MacEachen, brutalized dogs and left them underfed and chained.
 In previous years, he was charged with breaking the bones in a dog’s face and causing blindness in the dog.
 In 2005, it was reported that he shot to death unwanted dogs and dumped their bodies in a pit of feces.
 By the way, this is legal.
 The veterinarian of the Krabloonik dogs, Dr. Scott Dolginow claimed their housing was not ideal and stated:

 “It’s hard to take care of that many dogs,” Dolginow said.
 “I think conditions there could be better.
 It will take money to do that.
 I’m not sure the business supports it.
 Dan has his own way of doing things, and he hasn’t always embraced chances to make changes.”